 We opened our center in order to safely provide higher dose ketamine infusions to better treat depression, PTSD, and Anxiety.
 We also treat a variety of pain conditions including chronic regional pain syndrome (CRPS, previously called RSD), fibromyalgia, migraine headaches, neuropathic pain, amputation pain syndromes and others.

 Our ability to co-administer propofol along with ketamine makes the patient’s experience more pleasant.

-After referral and evaluation, most psychiatric patients are scheduled to receive an initial round of 6 one-hour infusions of ketamine over the course of a 2 week period.
-Some pain patients require infusions longer than one hour.
+After referral and evaluation, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.

 We evaluate patients after three infusions — if no benefit is being achieved, the treatments are usually discontinued (there are some exceptions).
 Patients with depression are monitored both by their subjective symptoms as well as objectively by using the QIDS (Quick Inventory of Depression Symptomatology) scale.

-Although a few patients do not require additional infusions after the initial 6 treatments, most patients find they need additional “maintenance” or “booster” infusions as time passes.
+Although a few patients do not require additional infusions after the initial series, most patients find they need additional “maintenance” or “booster” infusions as time passes.
 Patients generally determine the timing of additional infusions for themselves as judged by the return of their symptoms.
 Maintenance infusions are given over varying time periods ranging from once every 4 or 5 weeks to once every 6 months or more.